spiral/docs/component/data-grid.md

 $sorter = new DirectionalSorter(new AscSorter('first_name'), new DescSorter('last_name'));

-//will sort by first_name asc
+// will sort by first_name asc
 $ascSorter = $sorter->withDirection('asc');

-//will sort by last_name desc
+// will sort by last_name desc
 $descSorter = $sorter->withDirection('desc');
 ```
 > Note that you can sort using different set of fields in both sorters.